A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Methodology

-where $\boldsymbol{W}_1$, $\boldsymbol{W}_2$ , $\boldsymbol{W}_3$, $\boldsymbol{W}_4$, $\boldsymbol{b}_1$, $\boldsymbol{b}_2$, $\boldsymbol{b}_3$, and $\boldsymbol{b}_4$ represents the learnable parameters and $BN(.)$ represent batch normalization.
-The graph attention network can assign different importance to the customers within the neighbourhood based on the node role through the attention mechanism \citep{lei2022solve} by computing the pairwise attention weight $a^{i j}$ at $l$th layer as in Equations \ref{eq:4} and \ref{eq:5}.
-In this setup, we have defined the attention weight in a time dimension manner, capturing the vehicle's travelling ability as well.
-In other words, each connecting edge weight in the graph attention network is considered as the relative time that can passed by a certain vehicle within the time window between two nodes.
-Therefore, $\hat{e^d}_{ij} = \big |e_i - l_j - \frac{d_{ij}}{v_d} \big |$ for UAVs and $\hat{e^r}_{ij} = \big|e_i - l_j - \frac{d_{ij}}{v_r} \big|$ exist for ADRs.
+In this setup, we have defined the attention weight in a time dimension manner, capturing the vehicle's travelling feature as well.
+In other words, each connecting edge weight in the graph attention network is considered as the relative time that can be passed by a certain vehicle mode within the time window between two nodes.
+Therefore, $\hat{E^d}_{ij} = \big |e_i - l_j - \frac{d_{ij}}{v_d} \big |$ for UAVs, $d_{ij} \in E^d$ and $\hat{E^r}_{ij} = \big|e_i - l_j - \frac{d_{ij}}{v_r} \big|$ exist for ADRs, $d_{ij} \in E^r$.
 Where $d_{ij}$ is the shortest distance between node $i$ and $j$, $v_d$ and $v_r$ are the UAV and ADR maximum velocities, respectively.
-This configuration has been a trade-off between the case of time-window and distance proximity, leading to better convergence for training dual complex encoding schemes by incorporating the network and vehicle specifications so each node can gain a meaningful, distinguished, and absorbing heterogeneous embedding.
+This configuration has been a trade-off between the case of time-window and distance proximity, by incorporating the network and vehicle specifications, leading to a distinguished and agent feature-aware embedding.

-By doing so, each pickup node would be influenced by the corresponding delivery and potential close-time proximity of other pickup nodes.
+Afterwards, a multiple GAT Convolution layer is utilized to aggregate the node and edge information to obtain the final node embedding.
+To capture the precedence constraint for pickup and delivery nodes, a joint encoding of pickup and delivery sets separately is fused into the attention mechanism.
+That is, two additional attention subsets specifically for the pickup and delivery network are aggregated to the node embedding.
+According to \citep{lei2022solve}, the attention score between the node and edge embedding for all sets of nodes and edges can be determined by Equation \ref{GAt}.

-where $(\cdot)^T$ represents transposition, $\cdot \| \cdot$ is the concatenation operation, $\boldsymbol{g_1}^{\ell}, \boldsymbol{g_2}^{\ell}$ and $\boldsymbol{W_1}^{\ell}, \boldsymbol{W_2}^{\ell}$ are learnable weight vectors and matrices respectively, and $\sigma(\cdot)$ is the softmax activation function.
-Subsequently, the final embedding for each node will consist of parts including pickup and delivery paired attention and all the nodes' attention with a non-shareable weight parameter of $\boldsymbol{W}_l^V$, in Equation \ref{eqmean}.
-Afterwards, we use feed-forward with a residual connection and BN layer followed by calculating $K$ multi-head attention of the weight value vector for $l$th layer in Equations \ref{eqk}, \ref{qek}, and \ref{mmm}
+where $(\cdot)^T$ represents transposition, $\cdot \| \cdot$ is the concatenation operation, $\boldsymbol{g}^{\ell}$ and $\boldsymbol{W}^{\ell}$ are learnable weight vectors and matrices respectively, and $\sigma(\cdot)$ is the LeakyReLU activation function However, our GAT attention scores between nodes are computed based on the node role through the weighted message passing mechanism by $a^{ij}$ at $l$th layer as in Equations \ref{eq:43}, \ref{eq:5}, and \ref{eq:55}, for all, pickup, and delivery nodes attentions.